tanviagwl98/Food-Order-App/Assignments/Day-6.md

 - Dependency Array (until you wish to render your component with every rerender, dependency array should be added as empty [])

 ### What is Optional Chaining?
 Optional Chaining "?." operator is used to access object's property or to call a function.
-If the object accessed or function called with undefined or null, ?. will retrun undefined instaed of throwing an error.
+If the object accessed or function called with undefined or null, ?. will return undefined instead of throwing an error.

 ### What is Shimmer UI?